Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Then nor can I…" She sighed, nipped affectionately at his nose, and poured herself against him.
 Left her scent on his suit too, especially against the sealing collar so he’d smell her even with the helmet on and suit air blasting.
 "I have preparations to make."

 "Yeah…" Every factor to secure victory had been, or was being, swung into place.
 They wouldn’t be doing this if he wasn’t confident of winning.
 But *her* duty was to consider the worst case.
 Her duty was the future, come what may.
-If they failed here, Gao would fall...but *the* Gao would live on.
+If they failed here, Gao would fall... but *the* Gao would live on.
 Naydra would see to it.

 No male could stand in the way of that.
 That was why, among all the Gao, only she was free of his will.
 The Females may have bared their throats, but *she* had not, and never would.